modeset/-deprecated-utensils/app/assets/utensils/mixins/readme.md

 `+base-row`          | The base `row` settings, should be extended by all rows

-_Warning!_ The column mixins all utilize `box-sizing: border-box` which is not supported in ie7
+_Warning!_ The column mixins all utilize `box-sizing: border-box` which is not fully supported in ie7

 Includes placeholder classes to be used via extension